GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 3.1 Available Extract Reports

-Here are the some of the important Extract Reports available.
+Here are some of the important Extract Reports available.

 <table>
     <theader>